NeighborhoodGuard/ftp_upload/README.md

 ###Installation and Configuration###

-Program is straditionally installed in directory /ftp_upload
+Program is traditionally installed in directory /ftp_upload

 - localsetting.py contains the settings that are particular to your installation - you should localize this file, you should not change the file ftp_upload.py